-Named Executive Producer, NBC Sports and NBCSN on February 2, 2011, Flood oversees all aspects of sports production for both networks.
+Named Executive Producer, NBC Sports and NBCSN, on February 2, 2011, Flood oversees all aspects of sports production for both networks.
 Flood was named the seventh executive producer in NBC Sports history in June 2010 after being the Coordinating Producer, NBC Sports since July 2005.
-In his role, Flood reports directly to Mark Lazarus, Chairman, NBC Sports Group.
+A 21-time Emmy Award winner and three-time Eclipse Award winner, Flood reports directly to Mark Lazarus, Chairman, NBC Sports Group.

-An 21-time Emmy Award winner, and three-time Eclipse Award winner, Flood produced the Olympic Closing Ceremony from Salt Lake in 2002, and the Torino Closing Ceremony in February 2006, both just days after producing the network’s coverage of the Daytona 500.
-Flood won an Emmy in 1999 for live event turnaround for the 1999 World Track and Field Championship in Seville, Spain.
+Flood produced the Olympic Closing Ceremony from Salt Lake in 2002, and the Torino Closing Ceremony in February 2006, both just days after producing the network’s coverage of the Daytona 500.
+Flood produced six years of NASCAR coverage for the NBC/Turner joint venture, winning the Emmy for Best Live Series in 2006.
+He also won an Emmy in 1999 for live event turnaround for the 1999 World Track and Field Championship in Seville, Spain.

 Flood graduated from Williams College in 1983, where he earned a bachelor’s degree in history.
 A native of Dedham, Mass., he and his wife, Jane, reside in Ridgewood, N.J., with their two children, Eliza and Sam, Jr.